-It is said that the failure rate in the forex industry is very high, with more than 90% of traders quitting out of the game within their first year of trading.
-Most of the traders in most cases are no aware of the common reasons why Forex traders fail to be able to prevent the same from happening.
+It is said that the failure rate in the forex industry is very high, with more than 90% of traders quitting the game within their first year of trading.
+Most of the traders in most cases are not aware of the common reasons why Forex traders fail to be able to prevent the same from happening.

 At this rate, you might have a better chance of surviving the Hunger Games than becoming a successful forex trader!

 In his book One Good Trade, proprietary trader Mike Bellafiore outlines the main reasons why traders don’t succeed.
 Although he draws his conclusions from his experiences in stock market trading, the lessons are generally applicable to forex trading as well.

 What’s interesting to note is that most of these common mistakes are actually avoidable.

 Acquiring the necessary trading skills is the easy part, but if you are unable to apply these in the proper context, your skills alone will not generate your desired profits.

 At the end of the day, it is still the market that will dictate price action so traders who regularly disregard what the market is telling them often end up failing.

 For instance, if you insist on going long EUR/USD even when new fundamental factors pop up and buyers have already taken the pair to new lows, you might need a moment to step back and reassess the situation.